Crell/Serde/README.md

 `arrayType` works the exact same way on a `DictionaryField`.

+#### `keyType`

+On `DictionaryField` only, it's possible to restrict the array to only allowing integer or string keys.
+It has two legal values, `KeyType::Int` and `KeyType::String` (an enum).
+If set to `KeyType::Int`, then deserialization will reject any arrays that have string keys, but will accept numeric strings.
+If set to `KeyType::String`, then deserialiation will reject any arrays that have integer keys, including numeric strings.

+(PHP auto-casts integer string array keys to actual integers, so there is no way to allow them in string-based dictionaries.)

+If no value is set, then either key type will be accepted.

 #### `implodeOn`

 The `implodeOn` argument to `SequenceField`, if present, indicates that the value should be joined into a string serialization, using the provided value as glue.
 For example: